 Are you working in private practice?
 How often are you taking part in formal self-reflection on your cases?

 We know running a business is pretty hectic and Dietitians (and other allied health too) are constantly rushing from one place to the next.
-So it makes sense our reflective practice skills can go out the window in the process!
+So it makes sense our professional development can go out the window in the process!

 We get it.
-You’re busy and hopping from client to client and perhaps your logging of professional development happens one day before your annual membership expires.
-Today’s post will hopefully give you some food for thought on why it’s worth getting board with formally reflecting on your clinical cases.
+However, today’s post will hopefully give you some food for thought on why it’s worth getting board with formally reflecting on your clinical cases.

 What is clinical reflective practice?